Lancashire Mind: @Therapies

 Session details

-• A virtual session with a trainee counsellor/CBT therapist costs £30
+- A virtual weekly session with a trainee counsellor/CBT therapist costs £30

-• A virtual session with a qualified counsellor or CBT therapist costs £45
+- A virtual weekly session with a qualified counsellor or CBT therapist costs £45

 This service is to support mild to moderate mental health issues.
 You can choose whether you would like to access support from an experienced trainee therapist or a qualified therapist; subject to availability.